1. What is Long Term Capital Gain (LTCG) tax on Equity Funds?

 3. How to manage LTCG tax on Equity Funds?

-The introduction of tax on long term capital gains (LTCG) on equity funds need not deter you from taking advantage of the stock markets.
-You can still build wealth in a stress free manner.
+The introduction of the tax on long-term capital gains (LTCG) on equity funds should not deter you from investing in equity funds.
+You can still build wealth in a stress-free manner.
 Depending on the manner in which you do mutual fund investment, you can easily reduce the effect of the LTCG tax on your returns considerably.

 These tips will help you to face the challenge in a streamlined way:

 - Ensure complete understanding of the equity fund scheme before making an investment decision.
 This will prevent you from sticking to wrong funds so that there are no unplanned exits which attract tax liability.
 Analyse the fund both qualitatively as well as quantitatively.
 In case you find it challenging to make the right choice, consult a professional adviser to reduce the probability of incurring losses.

 - Avoid frequent buying and selling of units of the equity fund.
 Investing in stock markets should be looked upon as a long-term investment.
-Select those funds which have been in the said domain for an extended period, say at least five years.
-This will ensure that the funds have faced the ups and downs of the market resiliently.
+Select only those funds that are in operation for an extended period (at least five years).
+This will ensure that the funds have faced both ups and downs of the market resiliently.

 - Invest in equity funds from an overall financial planning point of view.
 Your entry and exit have to be timed as per your investment horizon and personal goals.

 - Under ordinary conditions, the long-term equities have given a better inflation-adjusted performance.
 Also, owing to higher after-tax returns, the long-term equity funds have performed better than debt funds.

 4. How to invest in Equity Funds?